juhanikataja/container-course-material/markdown/02_container_management_systems.md

 Note:

-* terminal access to containers is good for security
+* Terminal access to containers is good for security

 ---